Course Requirements - Religion Program

 360. Topics in Religion (1-3) allows students to explore special areas of religious study in more depth than regular course offerings can provide.

 368. Religion in the United States (3) studies Protestantism, Catholicism, Judaism, and other religious movements.
 It examines the development and interaction of religion with other aspects of culture in the United States.
-See listing under History 368.
+Cross listed as HIST 368.

 393. Global Issues and Values (3) surveys selected natural issues (such as energy, population, food supply), political issues (such as human rights, refugees, peace) and particular problems (such as those concerning the Palestinians, South Africa, multi-national corporations)—asking what values are operative and what values are required for responsible citizenship in the global village.